 Free and easy!

 Reading and discussing good books brings members of a community together.
-The Kentucky Humanities Council makes it easy for libraries (and other nonprofit groups) to offer their communities book-discussion programs on Kentucky history and literature.
+Kentucky Humanities makes it easy for libraries (and other nonprofit groups) to offer their communities book-discussion programs on Kentucky history and literature.

 You arrange the program, then we provide a grant of up to $1,000 that covers book purchases, publicity, and honoraria for discussion leaders.
 Here's how simple it is: